ProfessionalCS/Fri-WBC/README.md

 - Please refrain from using magic numbers, they are temp fixes that **WILL** fail given enough time

 ## Current Issues that need to be addressed for future use
-- The requirements.txt is basically bloatware since they have a lot of things not in use
+- The requirements.txt is basically bloatware since they have a lot of things not in use, use the lab machines env since Its smaller than my personal one
 - There are comments that are no longer Relavent
-- better tutorial needs to be added
+- better tutorial needs to be added and explination of each step